uNetworking/uWebSockets/misc/READMORE.md

 * LIBUS_NO_SSL - disable OpenSSL dependency/functionality for uSockets and uWebSockets builds
 * UWS_NO_ZLIB - disable Zlib dependency/functionality for uWebSockets

+You can use the Makefile on Linux and macOS.
+It is simple to use and builds the examples for you. `WITH_OPENSSL=1 make` builds all examples with SSL enabled.
+Examples will fail to listen if cert and key cannot be found, so make sure to specify a path that works for you.

 ## User manual